mkdecisiondev/devdocs/standards/css.md

 # CSS coding standards

-1. Always use single quotes
+1. Avoid unnecessary quotes, use single quotes when quotes are necessary
+1. Class names should be lowercase dasherized